Navigation Bar

 I.A. stands for Industrial Archaeology.

 I.A.Recordings shoot and edit video material using professional and broadcast equipment and techniques.
 We have always taken great care to get the best quality recordings that we could manage.
 When we started and funds were even scarcer than they are now, we took advantage of second-hand equipment which we luckily had the skill to repair and maintain.
-As tapes were sold, we frequently upgraded the equipment and now use D1, Betacam SP, and also mini-DV but only where size or weight is a problem.
+As tapes were sold, we frequently upgraded the equipment and now use 1920x1080 full-HD XDCAM EX CineAlta.
+We have been using 1125-line High Definition equipment since February 2005 and in early 2019 started recording in 4K.

-From February 2005 we have been using 1125-line High Definition equipment.
-One major consideration is tape longevity.
-We preferred to master on D1 and Betacam because evaporated metal tape as used by mini-DV, DVCam, DVCPro etc. does not have a proven long shelf life.
-We also now keep disk copies of all footage digitised for editing, as well as the final master.
+One major consideration is archive longevity.
+In the days of tape we preferred to master on Betacam because evaporated metal tape as used by mini-DV, DVCam, DVCPro etc. did not have a proven long shelf life.
+We now keep disk copies of all digital recordings and analogue footage digitised for editing, as well as the final master.

 Does I.A.Recordings use it?

 Unfortunately, the term "Broadcast Standard" has been pretty meaningless in the UK for many years.
 Broadcast producers will often use whatever equipment they feel like, irrespective of picture quality concerns.
-Many TV programmes are shot by researchers or presenters rather than trained camera people, using wobbly DV cameras to save money!
-I.A.Recordings preferred to use BetaCam SP which was the format used for prestige television drama and documentary until recently when it was superceded by Digital BetaCam.
-BetaCam SP is a world standard, accepted by all broadcasters and has a proven long tape life.
+Many TV programmes are shot by researchers or presenters rather than trained camera people, using wobbly DV cameras or 'Action Cameras' to save money!
+When using tape, I.A.Recordings preferred BetaCam SP which was the format used for prestige television drama and documentary until it was superceded by Digital BetaCam and then HDCam.
+BetaCam SP was a world standard, is still accepted by broadcasters and has a proven long tape life.

-The next step down from Digital Betacam is DVCam and DVC-Pro, which are beefed-up versions of the domestic mini-DV handycam format.
+The next step down from Digital Betacam was DVCam, which is a beefed-up version of the domestic mini-DV handycam format.
 These are used for less demanding broadcast rôles, such as news and hidden-camera journalism, where the small size and low cost are a great advantage.
-I.A.Recordings only use small DV cameras when it would be impractical to take a larger camera, such as when abseiling or climbing ladders scores of metres down into a mine!
+I.A.Recordings only use small cameras when it would be impractical to take a larger camera, such as when abseiling or climbing ladders scores of metres down into a mine!

-For editing we have two non-linear systems, both of which are better than broadcast standard.
-Since February 2005 we have shot our own footage on 1125-line High Definition, which of course is nearly 4 times standard broadcast resolution!
-Two of I.A.Recordings main 'helpers' have worked in television broadcasting for over 20 years, on a wide range of programmes from live outside broadcasts to award-winning dramas, so we have broadcast experience as well as broadcast equipment!
+Two I.A.Recordings members have worked in television broadcasting for over 30 years, on a wide range of programmes from live outside broadcasts to award-winning dramas, so we have broadcast experience as well as broadcast equipment!

 We are happy to record any industrial subject, from Aqueducts to Zinc mines, working or derelict, but there is one area we have deliberately neglected: Railways.
 Why is this?
 We have nothing against them, they contributed massively to the industrial revolution, but they have one feature that sets them apart from other subjects; They have always been popular!